deepnight/presskit/README.md

 haxelib install presskit
 ```

 # Usage

-## METHOD 1 - Use the existing default HTML template
+## Method 1 - Use the existing default HTML template

 Generate an empty Presskit file in your prefered format.